-Visible Infrared Imaging Radiometer Suite (VIIRS) is aboard the Suomi National Polar-orbiting Partnership (Suomi NPP) and the National Oceanographic and Atmospheric Administration-20 (NOAA-20) satellites.
+The Visible Infrared Imaging Radiometer Suite (VIIRS) is aboard both the Suomi National Polar-orbiting Partnership (Suomi NPP) and the National Oceanographic and Atmospheric Administration-20 (NOAA-20) satellites.
 VIIRS observes the entire Earth’s surface twice each day, once during the day and once at night.
 VIIRS data contribute to a range of land and water application areas including wildfire monitoring, temperature and emissivity changes, land surface change, vegetation and ecosystem dynamics, natural disasters, and agriculture studies.
-Generated in a similar format to the Moderate Resolution Imaging Spectroradiometer (MODIS), VIIRS data products aim to extend the data lifecycle of MODIS products.
+Generated in a similar format to the Moderate Resolution Imaging Spectroradiometer (MODIS), VIIRS data products aim to provide continuity with the MODIS mission.
 Learn more about VIIRS data.

 Principal Investigator: Simon Hook, NASA/Caltech Jet Propulsion Laboratory